joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 ### Symptom

 Quite obviously, the product owner isn't saying "no".
-Although such a small word, but it can be much harder to say than you think.
+Although such a small word, it can be much harder to say than you think.

 When an account manager is begging for a feature or their client will leave, a sales director is yelling down the phone that a feature has to be done because "he has already sold it", when the CEO takes Bob out for coffee and says he wants something done, little Bob feels *pressure*.

 It may also be a symptom that Bob has not been empowered enough to truly manage the product backlog himself.
-Maybe he *can't* say no.
+Maybe he *can't* say no.  Managers above him constantly trump him.

 ### Fix it!